Kaysims/Grip-Club/README.md

 * ### Classes page:
     * The classes page lists the different classes at Grip Club, this should encourage users to get involved.
 If using a smaller screen the classes will stack on top of each other.
     * Images are used to help get the user's attention.
-And a brief text is provided about what the class is.
+    * A brief text is provided about what the class is.
     * There is a hover effect on the different classes.

     <details><summary><b>Classes Image</b></summary>